-Active ingredients, put simply, make the product do what's it's intended to do.
-A great example of this is a sunscreen or a face cream with SPF.
-A face cream with SPF or a sunscreen that blocks UV rays may include titanium oxide, acting as the principal sunscreen agent.
+Active ingredients, put simply, make the product (face cream, body and face creams) do what's it's intended to do.
+A moisturizer that blocks UV rays may include titanium oxide, acting as the principal sunscreen agent.
 The inactive ingredients help out, but they don't fight the sun's rays, in this case.
-Inactive ingredients assist in creating the final product (whether that's cosmetics, moisturiser, face cream with SPF, sunscreen, pills, liquids or creams).
+Inactive ingredients assist in creating the final product (whether that's in pill, liquid, or cream form).